Autodesk/maya-usd/lib/mayaUsd/commands/Readme.md

 the UV set names will be renamed st, st1, st2,... based on ordering of the primitive.
 The original name will be preserved in custom data for roundtripping.

+#### Material Scopes

+The default material scope when exporting materials is named `mtl`.
+Users can change this default material scope name by setting the environment variable named `MAYAUSD_MATERIALS_SCOPE_NAME`.

+This environment variable was added in part to support legacy user of mayaUSD: in past versions of the plugin, the material scope was named `Looks`.
+The change to the new default `mtl` was done to be aligned with other tools generating USD.
+As such, the envrionment variable provides the possibility to use the old `Looks` name by setting `MAYAUSD_MATERIALS_SCOPE_NAME=Looks`.

+Note that if a user sets both `MAYAUSD_MATERIALS_SCOPE_NAME` and the Pixar `USD_FORCE_DEFAULT_MATERIALS_SCOPE_NAME` environment variable, then the Pixar environment variable is used.

 ### Custom Attributes and Tagging for USD